 Trust is anything but a simple or unified science.
 To adequately measure it, we need to look at multiple factors.
-The Values Institute and the Center for Brand Values Communication and Research have determined that five distinct dimensions or variables of trust must be assessed in any measurement of a brand’s trustworthiness.
+The Values Institute and the Center for Brand Values Communication and Research have determined that five distinct dimensions or variables of trust must be present in any successful relationship and must be assessed in any measurement of trustworthiness.

-Competence involves the extent to which a brand is seen as being effective, and how well it solves the problem or fills the physical or intangible need for which it was created.
+Competence involves the extent to which you are seen as being effective, and how well you solve problems or fill the physical or intangible need for which you were created.

-Consistency provides a direct measure of a brand’s ability to perform dependably over the long term.
-Can we count on it to do what it says?
+Consistency provides a direct measure of your ability to perform dependably over the long term.
+Can we count on you to do what you say?

 Concern measures the more emotional factors such as caring, empathy, tolerance and safety.
 Sincere efforts to demonstrate concern contribute to high levels of trust.

 The final dimension of trust is perhaps the most critical to building trust.
-Connection assesses the extent to which our personal values, goals, norms and shared beliefs mirror those of a brand.
+Connection assesses the extent to which our personal values, goals, norms and shared beliefs mirror those of those in our relationships.

 Not unlike Maslow’s Hierarchy of Needs, the trust journey begins with functional base requirements.
-As your brand moves up the pyramid, you begin to transcend mere functional abilities and add more emotionally charged “glue.”
+As you move up the pyramid, you begin to transcend mere functional abilities and add more emotionally charged “glue.”
 To reach the top takes work, just as in any meaningful relationship.
 That said, the view from the top is absolutely worth the journey because of the results—satisfaction, loyalty, advocacy and pure joy.